tristinjohnson/PreTraining-ASR-From-Scratch/README.md

 3) **Final Research Presentation:** This directory contains the presentation that was used to conclude the Master's of Science in Data Science degree.
 This presentation provides a birds-eye-view of the entire project that highlights the important details throughout the research project, which can be seen [HERE](https://github.com/tristinjohnson/PreTraining-ASR-From-Scratch/tree/main/Final%20Research%20Presentation).

+4) **Research Proposal:** This directory contains the initial project proposal that was submitted for acceptance by the department of Data Science, and was a qualified proposal that led to the creation of this research project and repository.
+To view the proposal, click [HERE](https://github.com/tristinjohnson/PreTraining-ASR-From-Scratch/tree/main/Project%20Proposal).

 Feel free to explore any of the sections above, as there is a lot of information that can be learned from this project.
 Furthermore, other researcher's out there have the ability to re-create this project and even add their own twist to try and compete with the results above.